 Did you survive the race for data compliance?
-Last month, marketers rushed to get their houses in order and ensure their processes were GDPR compliant before the May 25th deadline.
-If your subscriber list took a hit, what's your new approach for growing your email database?
+It was a few years back now, when marketers rushed to ensure their processes were GDPR compliant before the deadline.
+If your subscriber list took a hit, what's your approach for growing your email database in a post-GDPR world?

 In this blog, we've outlined our top 5 GDPR-friendly tactics to grow your subscriber list.